 What we get asked

 Q. How will a lifetime annuity affect my Age Pension?

-A. Purchasing an annuity could immediately increase your Age Pension payments, due to changes to Centrelink’s means testing rules.
-Unlike many investments which are 100% assessable for the assets test, certain lifetime annuities are treated more favourably.
+A. Purchasing a lifetime annuity could immediately increase your Age Pension payments.
+Unlike many investments which are 100% assessable for the assets test, some lifetime annuities are partially exempt.

-Generally, 60% of the annuity purchase price will count as an asset, through to age 84, or for a minimum of five years.
+Only 60% of the amount invested into a Challenger lifetime annuity counts towards the relevant Centrelink/DVA asset test, through to age 84, or for a minimum of five years.
 From then onwards, only 30% of the purchase price will count.

 For the income test, only 60% of your lifetime annuity payments are assessable.